 Fender 59 LTD Bassman reissue (2010) – I replaced the first preamp tube with a 12AY7 to bring the gain down, but everything else is stock.

 Victoria Victoriette (2005) – A great little amp.
 20 watts of 6V6 power, mismatched speakers (12″ and 10″, one each), great reverb and trem.

 – Barber B-Custom Cool overdrive.
 It’s a huge change for me to even have pedals in line, but David Barber (www.barberelectronics.com) and Ronni Santmyer are unbelievable geniuses.
 I needed an overdrive pedal for some of the overseas gigs, because unfamiliar rental amps are just about always too loud for any room (even a festival).
 I tried a couple of great Barber pedals, which were close to what I wanted, but I contacted David to see if he could tweak a pedal to my tastes.
 He and Ronni not only rose to the occasion, but went above and beyond in creating the best overdrive pedal I’ve heard for what I do.
 (Emphasis on “for what I do” – there are other great overdrive pedals out there!).
-I’m even keeping this thing in line at local gigs with my own amps, using it to fine tune the bass response and breakup of my Pro Junior, to the point where I consider it a part of that amp.
-I used that set up on Duke Robillard’s Independently Blue and the upcoming Sugar Ray and the Bluetones record.
+I’m even keeping this thing in line at local gigs with my own amps, using it to fine tune the bass response and breakup, to the point where I consider it a part of the amp.

 I asked him for the openness and clarity of his LTD SR pedal, but I liked the “dynamics” control on his Small Fry, which allows you to add compression like an amp does when it’s turned up.
 They came up with something better than either, frankly.